Kennehcodes/rockPaperScissorsGame/README.md

 **Tech used:** HTML, CSS, JavaScript, with some audio credits to mixkit, other audio and illustrations by myself.

 Created using extensive Javascript DOM manipulation techniques and event listeners.
 The game progresses from stage to stage depending on events in the game.
+Also uses CSS animation techniques.

 ## Future Improvements